 Continuing the theme of non-athletic semi-competitive games, All Star Lanes gives you the opportunity to casually

-rub your friends’ noses in the poo impress your mates with your awesome ball control.
+rub your friends’ noses in the poo impress your mates with your awesome ball skills.
+GOOD FOR GROUPS.

 Go to a museum at night